Custom Spell System

 Overview

-Built during my internship at Adventure Party Games, this is a visual spell design system for a Godot 4 game.
+Built during my internship at Adventure Party Games.
+This is a visual spell design prototype built in Godot 4.
 The goal was to let designers construct spells entirely through a node graph editor without writing any new code for each spell — spells are compiled into data at edit time and cast as 3D projectiles at runtime.

 The editor is accessed in-game with TAB.
 Spells are fired with the left mouse button.
 The system is composed of seven node categories that can be combined freely.